 A recent national survey conducted by Child Care Aware® of America assessed the emergency preparedness knowledge of various constituents, including parents, child care professionals, and child care resource and referral agency (CCR&R) staff.
 The survey revealed that knowledge of disaster recovery resources was an area of need for everyone.
 In fact, one-third of CCR&R staff respondents reported having little or no knowledge about recovery from emergencies (i.e., activities following disaster response, which may include helping families locate temporary child care, conducting damage assessments, and accessing funds for child care recovery).
 Preparing CCR&Rs before a disaster and giving them access to resources that help them avoid the last minute scramble for aid and resources is essential to emergency preparedness.

-This fall, Child Care Aware® of America’s emergency preparedness team is launching an all new Disaster Response and Recovery Webinar Series to help meet CCR&R staff needs.
-The webinar series will introduce CCR&Rs to partnering organizations who serve in a response/recovery capacity and will provide an overview of resources available to children and families.
-The webinar series is also designed to help CCR&R organizations better understand their role after disasters.
+In the fall of 2017, Child Care Aware® of America’s emergency preparedness team launched an all new Disaster Response and Recovery Webinar Series to help meet CCR&R staff needs.
+The webinar series introduced CCR&Rs to partnering organizations who serve in a response/recovery capacity and provided an overview of resources available to children and families.
+The webinar series was also designed to help CCR&R organizations better understand their role after disasters.

-We invite you to explore the webinar series and register today!
+We invite you to explore the archived webinar series!

 Child Care Disaster Response and Recovery Webinar Series

 Coordination of Emergency and Respite Care Post Disasters